AFSPrata/ddd-forum-odsoft/README.md

   - API tests can be slower than unit tests due to the involvement of real external services.
   - They should still be isolated to ensure that the state of one test doesn't affect the outcome of another.

-  Distinguishing between Unit Tests and API Tests is primarily based on their scope, naming conventions, speed, isolation, and the tools/libraries used.
+  Distinguishing between Unit Tests and API Tests is primarily based on their scope, naming conventions and speed and isolation.
 By following these patterns and practices, it can be maintain a clear separation between these two types of tests and ensure a robust testing strategy for the software.